janjiralakirankumar/DevOpsEssentials/README.md

 ```
 * Once this is done, go to your browser and enter Jenkins Public IP address followed by port 9999 and path (URL:  **http://< Jenkins Public IP >:9999/hello-world-war-1.0.0/**).
 * Now, you can see that Tomcat is now serving your web page
 * Now, Stop tomcat9 and remove it.
-Otherwise, it will slow down Jenkins
+Otherwise, it will slow down Jenkins.
 ```
 sudo service tomcat9 stop
 ```